SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 Settings that you want to apply to a specific endpoint should be placed under the prefix with the key `management:endpoints` + `:` + ID (for example, `management:endpoints:health`).
 Any settings you apply to a specific endpoint override any settings applied globally.

-The followinb table describes the settings that you can apply globally:
+The following table describes the settings that you can apply globally:

 |Key|Description|Default|
 |---|---|---|